biopragmatics/oquat/docs/unknowns/source/mondo.md

 | MONDORULE:5 |        5 | [MONDO:0009287](http://purl.obolibrary.org/obo/MONDO_0009287), [MONDO:0009288](http://purl.obolibrary.org/obo/MONDO_0009288), [MONDO:0009868](http://purl.obolibrary.org/obo/MONDO_0009868), [MONDO:0010362](http://purl.obolibrary.org/obo/MONDO_0010362), [MONDO:0013091](http://purl.obolibrary.org/obo/MONDO_0013091), ... |
 | MONDORULE:6 |        1 | [MONDO:0014073](http://purl.obolibrary.org/obo/MONDO_0014073)                                                                                                                                                                                                                                                                  |

-## `MTH` (1)
+## `MTH`

+There are 1 usages of `MTH` in `mondo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MTH)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MTH).

 | curie   |   usages | nodes                                                         |
 |---------|----------|---------------------------------------------------------------|
 | MTH:217 |        1 | [MONDO:0011438](http://purl.obolibrary.org/obo/MONDO_0011438) |

-## `ICD10EXP` (27)
+## `ICD10EXP`

+There are 27 usages of `ICD10EXP` in `mondo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ICD10EXP)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ICD10EXP).

 <details>
 <summary>Click to expand the `ICD10EXP` table</summary>